zelara-ai/zelara-worker-template/README.md

    - Open the repository in VS Code.
    - Right-click on the `docker-compose.yml` file in the file explorer.
    - Select `Compose Up` from the context menu.
-   - Docker will build and start the services (PostgreSQL database and FastAPI application).
+   - Docker will build and start the services (MongoDB database and FastAPI application).

 3. **Access the Application**:
    - Once the services are running, you can access the FastAPI application at `http://localhost:8000/`.

 ## Developing with This Template
-1. **Update the SQL File**:
+1. **Update the Fixture File**:
-   - The `db-fixtures/fixture.sql` file contains the initial database schema and data.
+   - The `db-fixtures/fixture.json` file contains the initial database data.
    - Modify this file to change the database setup or add more sample data.

 2. **Modify the FastAPI Application**: